 Red ants were observed during the crop growth period on 24th January, 2023.
 The damage symptoms caused by red ants as distinct minute holes on the surface of the potato skin (Fig. 3c).
-Appearance of red ants were observed on potato crops after tuber formation stage from the first week of January and remained active up to February and their activity was significantly influenced by the rise of atmospheric temperature.
-These results are in conformity with that of Kishore et al. (1989, 1990) who also observed that the red ant appeared during December and remained active up to April.
+Appearance of red ant on potato crops after tuber formation stage from the first week of January and remained active up to February.
+Same trend of activity was also recorded by Kishore et al. (1989, 1990) who observed that the red ant appeared during December and remained active up to April.
 The damaging symptoms were generally observed in the tuber development stage and continued till harvesting stage.
-The damage was generally influenced by the atmospheric conditions as the incidence of red ants was less during winter period and dormancy was observed during that period.

-Wire worms Agriotes spp.
-L. (Coleoptera: Elateridae).
+Wire worm, Agriotes obscures L. (Coleoptera: Elateridae).

 Wire worms are the soil-dwelling larvae of click beetles.
-Potato wire worms looks like thin earthworms and are about 25 mm long consisting three pairs of forward facing tiny and very short legs at the front which are more like mouthparts than legs (Fig. 4a-b).
+Potato wire worms looks like thin earthworms and are about 25 mm long, consisting of three pairs of forward facing tiny and very short legs at the front, which are more like mouthparts than legs (Fig. 4a-b).
 They feed on root system, damaged plants showed wilting leaves.
 Larvae feed the potato tubers by creating tunnels (Fig. 4c).

-Wire worm was first recorded on 20th January, 2023 i.e. from the third week of January.
-Both tubers and roots were damaged by wire worm.
-As a result of the attack of the root, wilting of plant was detected as major symptom for wire worm.
-They were identified by wilting of plants in the field which is the typical symptom of attack by this pest.
-Generally wire worms incidence in potato was severe when the crop was followed by cereals, fallow grass land in cropping sequences Chandel and Chandla, (2003).
+Wire worm was first recorded on 20th January, 2023 and were identified by wilting of plants in the field, which is the typical symptom of attack by this pest.
+Generally, wire worm incidence in potato was severe when the crop was followed by cereals, fallow grass land in cropping sequences,Chandel and Chandla, (2003).

-Brinjal fruit and shoot borer, Leucinodes orbanalis (Guene).
-(Lepidoptera: Pyralidae).

-During the present investigation it was observed that the true potato seeds were also infested by some insects (Fig. 5a).
-These true potato seeds were collected from the field and kept in the laboratory for emergence of the pest.
-After emergence it was confirmed that the true potato seed was infested by brinjal shoot and fruit borer larva.
-The moth of L. orbanlis is dirty white.
-Fore wings with dull yellow black and brown markings and hind wings carry black lines.
-The female is bigger than male.
-Antennae filiform (Fig.5b).

 CONCLUSION